Why Are Most Truck Accidents in California Caused by Trucks Changing Lanes?

 First, if at all possible, it is not advisable that you travel next to a truck in the right hand lane.
 When a truck is traveling in the second to the right lane, you can be assured that at some point that truck operator will make a determination to move his truck to the right hand lane where you are driving.
 The probability of an accident has significantly increased.
 If you must travel next to a truck, travel in the faster lanes were trucks are not as likely to enter.

 You should also give trucks a wide berth.
-This is particularly difficult in Los Angeles California, according to James Ballidis, a Los Angeles Truck accident lawyer where there is traffic congestion on virtually every freeway.
+This is particularly difficult in Los Angeles California, according to James Ballidis, a truck accident lawyer where there is traffic congestion on virtually every freeway.
 One of the main traffic corridors, the 710 freeway from Long Beach, poses a very unique problem area because of the lane limitations on the freeway, and the large volume of trucks operating on that road surface.

 If you are unable to avoid traveling in the lanes adjacent to a truck, you may want to consider making sure you are visible in the mirror.
 A good rule of thumb is to look for the driver in his mirror.
 If you know you can see him, there is a good possibility he can see you.